beehive-lab/levelzero-jni/README.md

 # Beehive LevelZero JNI

 Baremetal GPU and FPGA programming for Java using Intel's [Level Zero API](https://spec.oneapi.io/level-zero/latest/index.html).
 This project is a Java Native Interface (JNI) binding for Intel's Level Zero.
-This library is designed to be as closed as possible to the Level Zero API for C++.
-Subset of Level Zero 1.4.0 supported (Level Zero May 2022 version)
+This library is designed to be as closed as possible to the Level Zero API for C++ API, and it supports a subset of the Level Zero 1.4.0 API (Level Zero as in May 2022).

-This project contains the logic needed to dispatch TornadoVM applications on Intel ARC and Intel integrated GPUs.
-It is, by no means, a complete port of the Level Zero API, but external contributions are welcome.
+This library is used by [TornadoVM](https://github.com/beehive-lab/TornadoVM/), and the subset of the Level Zero API 1.4.0 is the minimum required to dispatch SPIR-V kernels on Intel ARC and Intel integrated GPUs under the TornadoVM Runtime.
+It is, by no means, a complete port of the Level Zero API, but external contributions are very welcome.

 ## Compilation & configuration of the JNI Level Zero API

 ### 1) Compile Native Library: Level Zero API

-#### Linux (Tested for Fedora 35-40 and Ubuntu 22.X-24.X)
+#### Linux (Tested for Fedora 35-39 and Ubuntu 22.X-24.X)

 ```bash
 git clone https://github.com/oneapi-src/level-zero.git